davidj-brewster/video-to-keyframes/docs/overview-program-flows.md

 ## 2. Module Interaction

-The module interaction diagram illustrates how key modules, such as `FrameExtractionModel`, `FrameBuffer`, `FrameAnalyzer`, and others, communicate during the processing of a video file.
+Thus diagram shows how key the modules, such as `FrameExtractionModel`, `FrameBuffer`, `FrameAnalyzer`, communicate during the processing of a video file into a set of frames.

 ```mermaid
 sequenceDiagram